-Elderly patients: although considerations should be given to initiating therapy with 75 mg in patients over 75 years of age, dosage adjustment is not usually necessary for the elderly.
+Older people: although considerations should be given to initiating therapy with 75 mg in patients over 75 years of age, dosage adjustment is not usually necessary for older people.

 Paediatric population: the safety and efficacy of Aprovel have not been established in children.